version-fox/vfox-erlang/README.md

 ## Before install Erlang/OTP

 vfox-erlang plugin would install Erlang/OTP through the [Erlang/OTP](https://www.erlang.org/doc/installation_guide/install#how-to-build-and-install-erlang-otp) source code compilation.
-So you must have the utilities mentioned in the document.
+So you must have the utilities mentioned in the document -> [Building and Installing Erlang/OTP](https://www.erlang.org/doc/installation_guide/install#how-to-build-and-install-erlang-otp).

 Here are examples of installing on Ubuntu 20.04 and MacOS 13.